HugoFernandes2343/LAPR4_2017-2018/docs/red/s1161110/sp1/README.md

 Core08.1 - Styles in Cells Extension

 The application should have a new extension to associate styles with cells.
 The functionality should be similar to the one present in the desktop version of Cleansheets.
+It adds the option to change colour (text or background), text formatting, alignments and fonts of each cell on a spreadsheet.

+-US1: As a system user I want to stylish my cells.

 # 3. Analysis

 For this feature creation, since it is the first one to be developed regarding style in cells I need to:

-- Enable a button that allows to pop a menu for the user to choose two cells and change their colour, text formatting and alignments;
+- Enable a button that allows to pop a menu for the user to choose one cell and select the caracteristic to change: colour, text formatting or alignments (example: background colour);

-- After choosing the color the change should be applied;
+- After choosing the caracteristic I want to change, I may choose one change option (example: Black);

 ## 3.1 Analysis Diagrams

 **Use Cases**